-The Supporting strategies work based on the assumption that the other party has a problem, and your task is not to take responsibility for it, but to help the other deal with it (without her depending on you or your resources).
+The Supporting strategies work based on the assumption that the other party has a problem, and your task is not to take responsibility for it but to help the other deal with it (without her depending on you or your resources).

 When to use it

-This strategy works when you are not directly involved in the conflict and it’s not your responsibility to deal with it.
+This strategy works when you are not directly involved in the conflict, and it’s not your responsibility to deal with it.
 You use Supporting when the other person asks for your help.

 Is a team with no conflict “healthy“?

 I’ve worked with a team that never had conflicts.
 Each person in the team was quite positive and relaxed, they wouldn’t argue for their ideas (their first mode of dealing with a disagreement would be Collaborating or Avoiding), and our retrospectives were plain positive, focused on improvements but never revealing big problems.
-As a Scrum Master, I felt I’m not doing things right as I couldn’t put my finger on why this team isn’t high performing.
+As a Scrum Master, I felt I was not doing things right as I couldn’t put my finger on why this team wasn’t high performing.
 Is it possible to have a team where “things are just going great“?

 It turns out it isn’t.
-Patrick Lencioni theorises that lack of conflict equals fear of conflict: “Teams that lack trust are incapable of engaging in unfiltered and passionate debate of ideas.
+Patrick Lencioni theorises that lack of conflict equals fear of conflict: “Teams that lack trust are incapable of engaging in an unfiltered and passionate debate of ideas.
 Instead, they resort to veiled discussions and guarded comments.“